Skip to main content

 Publication date: 27/05/2024 - DOI: 10.5281/zenodo.11349721

 The dataset will be used for the construction of a 3D model regarding the district of Agios Thomas in Larisa, Greece, after the flood events of 2023.
-It is comprised of 795 UAV video frames, taken from 4 YouTube videos.
+It is comprised of 795 UAV video frames, taken from four publicly available videos.

 Details on acquiring the dataset can be found here.